Umberto Eco (born,

 (1723-1789) ~ French philosopher

-created the gods; that fancy, enthusiasm, or deceit adorned or
+and fear created the gods; that fancy, enthusiasm, or deceit adorned or

 disfigured them; that weakness worships them; that credulity preserves

 them, and that custom, respect and tyranny support them in order to make

 All children are atheists -- they have no idea of God.

-a man's upper chamber, if he has common sense on the ground floor.
+furniture for a man's upper chamber, if he has common sense on the ground

-terrible squirming of the horrid little population that dwells under it.
+without a terrible squirming of the horrid little population that dwells

-record may seem superficial, but it is indelible.
+our tribe; the record may seem superficial, but it is indelible.
 You cannot

 educate a man wholly out of the superstitious fears which were implanted